Can You Use A Cash-Out Refinance To Buy A Second Home?

 Debt-To-Income Ratio

-Lenders will look at your monthly debt obligations compared with your gross monthly income.
-Once you add a second-home payment, the numbers may get much tighter.
-Don’t expect to qualify for a second mortgage just because you get a cash-out refinance.
+Lenders review your monthly debt obligations compared with your gross monthly income.
+Once you add a second-home payment, the numbers may get tighter.
+Do not assume that qualifying for the cash-out refinance means you will automatically qualify for a second-home mortgage.

 Equity And Loan-To-Value Ratio

 A cash-out refinance depends heavily on available equity.
-For many conventional loans, practical cash-out limits are commonly around 80% LTV on a primary residence, though exact limits vary by program and underwriting.
-Fannie Mae and Freddie Mac both direct lenders to their eligibility matrices and cash-out sections for the actual maximums.
+For many conventional cash-out refinances on a primary residence, practical cash-out limits are commonly around 80% loan-to-value, or LTV, though exact limits depend on the loan program, occupancy, property type and underwriting.

 Reserves And Overall Financial Strength

-Because you are taking on a second property, lenders may want to see stronger reserves and a more stable overall profile.
+Because you are taking on a second property, lenders may want to see stronger reserves and a stable overall profile.
+Reserves are funds left after closing that can help cover future mortgage payments, repairs or unexpected costs.

-A cash-out refinance can be useful when you have strong equity but want to preserve liquidity.
+A cash-out refinance can be useful when you have strong equity but want to preserve cash.

 Still, it comes with trade-offs.